Michigan Breast Cancer Survivor Relies on Running to Regain Health

 If you want to start running, Wakula recommends alternating between running and walking as you build up endurance.

-If you want to try running but don’t know where to start, there are many apps and online resources that can help.
-Check out the latest Fitness Over 40 video and try this month’s fitness goal, which you can do without leaving home.
+For those who want to try running but don’t know where to start, there are many apps and online resources that can help.
+Check out the Fitness Over 40 series for workouts you can do without leaving home.

 - Kick Your Workout into High Gear with Cardio Boxing